IanMordaunt/README-Generator/README.md

   <a name='usage'></a>
   ## Usage

-  Used to generate a README file for a project.
+  Used to help generate a README file for any project

   <a name='contribute'></a>
   ## Contributers